Why Are People So Uncomfortable With The Affection Between Joe & Hunter Biden?

-After a prominent Trump supporter criticized a photo of former Vice President Joe Biden hugging his son, Hunter, Twitter became a confusing party-line battle ground of masculine discourse.
-The black and white photo, in which the two men are embracing while Hunter looks into the camera and Joe kisses his son on the cheek, became the subject of backlash from Republicans, who labeled the tender father-son moment as "inappropriate."
+After a prominent Trump supporter criticised a photo of former US Vice President Joe Biden hugging his son, Hunter, Twitter became a confusing party-line battle ground.
+The black and white photo, the two men are embracing while Hunter looks into the camera and Joe kisses his son on the cheek, became the subject of backlash from Republicans, who labelled the tender father-son moment as "inappropriate."

 The brouhaha began with a tweet from John Cardillo, a Trump supporter, former NYPD officer, and radio host.
 “Does this look like an appropriate father/son interaction to you?”
 Cardillo asked, posting the photo to his feed.
 The implication was that there was something unnatural about Biden’s relationship with his younger son, something devious.